If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 Uniden DFR7 Super Long Range Wide Band Laser/Radar Detector

 4. Radenso XP

 For a palm-sized device, a radar detector can be maddeningly confusing to operate.
 So many bands and alerts and sounds — is a speeding ticket that bad?
 Yes, it is, so if you want a radar detector that’s easy to grok, the Radenso XP is for you.
 It’s out-of-the-box friendly, requiring next to no settings or adjustments before it’s slapped onto your dashboard or windshield.
 And despite the simplicity, it’s a very capable unit, particularly against red-light cameras and speed cameras.
-Due to its ease of use it’s also very popular — so much so that it is temporarily out of stock, but expected to be replenished in September.

 5. Valentine V1 Gen2

 Do you read car magazines?
 If so, then you’ve seen the face of Mike Valentine hundreds of times over the years, on ads for his Valentine V1 radar detector.
 The V1 has been a stalwart for almost 30 years, and a longtime favorite of car enthusiasts — a seriously tough crowd to please, and not averse to putting the pedal to the metal.
 So it was big news indeed when Valentine, at long last, unveiled the successor to the venerable V1.